The Inward Investment and International Taxation Review: Mexico

 ii Branch or permanent establishment

-Mexico follows traditional OECD PE rules in the legislative design, and has incorporated changes based on Action 7 of BEPS; therefore, PE taxation of business income or professional service income can arise from the following general hypothesis:
+Mexico follows traditional OECD PE rules in the legislative design, and has incorporated changes based on Action 7 of BEPS; therefore, PE taxation of business income or professional service income can arise from the following general hypotheses:

 - when a place of business is found in the country through which entrepreneurial activities or professional services are performed;